bouvens/state-control/README.md

 ### Common for control components

 #### `id`: PropTypes.string.isRequired
-Name of property of state and identifier for element.
+Name of property in state and identifier for an element.

 #### `state`: PropTypes.object
 State object that we want to change.